Pulmonary hypertension

 • Dyspnea.

-• Chest pressure or pain.
+• Chest pain or pressure.

 • Fatigue.

-• Blue skin and lips (cyanosis).
+• Bluish color in the skin or lips (cyanosis).

-• Dizziness or fainting spells.
+• Dizziness or fainting.

 Oxygen therapy